datasquadron/datasquadron.github.io/_posts/2019-12-10-TC19_Prep_Video_Reviews.md

 excerpt: "We review and rate 11 hours of Tableau Prep session videos from TC19"
 ---

 As usual, Tableau Conference 2019 was chock full of informative sessions, all of which are [published as YouTube videos](https://tc19.tableau.com/watch).
 Fifteen focused on Tableau Prep, for a total of 11 hours of viewing time.
 To help you make the most of your viewing time, we watched and reviewed each of the videos, and rated each on a 5-star "SquadRating" scale.
+Presenters all had consistently good presentation skills, so we generally based our ratings on how well they weaved compelling topics into hands-on demos.

 ---
 ## Best Practices for Flow Performance in Data Prep

 **Level**: Beginner | **SquadRating:** :star::star::star::star::star: (5 out of 5)

-Really awesome explanation of how Prep works and all the ways you can optimize performance.
+Christine Xu and Rapinder Jawanda provide a really awesome explanation of how Prep stores your data internally so you can understand how to design your flow to optimize performance.

 {% youtube sa3rOIN_iKI %}